hakant/hakant.github.io/source/hire-me/index.markdown

 highly available.
 In recent years, building software for cloud platforms has been a big part of my professional life - especially with [Microsoft Azure](https://azure.microsoft.com).

-I'd also be interested in working with other platforms or languages but I'd first need to ramp up on those.

 ## Software architecture

 Apart from my experience with hands-on coding and all the little details around doing that, I also have experience with system architecture.
 If you need help with the big picture, I may be able to help as well.